Top 100 Trial Lawyers

 New York Penal Law § 155.42 – Grand Larceny in the First Degree

-Grand Larceny in the First Degree is one of the most serious larceny offenses in New York, involving allegations that a defendant stole property valued at more than $1,000,000.
+Grand Larceny in the First Degree is one of the most serious theft offenses in New York, involving allegations that the accused stole property valued at more than $1,000,000.
 Understandably, law enforcement, prosecutors and judges all take these offenses extremely seriously.
 Grand Larceny in the First Degree is a Class B felony.

-All criminal offenses have certain elements, which are facts that the prosecution must prove beyond a reasonable doubt before a judge or jury can return a guilty verdict.
+Each criminal offense consists of particular elements, which are factual aspects that the prosecution must establish beyond a reasonable doubt before a judge or jury can render a guilty verdict.
 If even one element is not established, the required outcome is an acquittal.

 The elements of Grand Larceny in the First Degree are almost identical to other New York larceny crimes and include:

-1. The defendant wrongfully took, obtained or withheld property from its lawful owner;
+1. The accused wrongfully took, obtained or withheld property from its lawful owner;

-2. The defendant did so with the intent to permanently deprive the owner of their interest in the property or to take control of the property for themselves and
+2. The accused acted with the intention to permanently deprive the owner of their interest in the property or to assert control of the property for themselves.

-While there are many possible examples of Grand Larceny in the 1st Degree, due to the $1 million threshold for this offense, most cases involve financial crimes.
-Some examples include:
+While there are various possible examples of Grand Larceny in the 1st Degree, due to the $1 million threshold for this offense, most cases involve financial crimes.
+Below are some examples:

 • A CEO commits fraud, resulting in millions of dollars in losses to investors.